-If you have a project you’re thinking about getting started, and feel comfortable enough with how we handle our jobs that you’d like to entertain the possibility of working with us, just follow the below steps to get started with us, give us a call at 800.359.3456 or send an email to email@example.com.
+If you have a project you’re thinking about getting started and want to chat with us about working together, give us a call at 800.359.3456 or send an email to firstname.lastname@example.org.

 We’ll get you connected with one of our reps to review your project and see what we can do.
 We may not be the right fit, but we’re happy to chat with you to figure that out.

 If you’re still not sure about us, read some other posts we’ve put together so you know we’re serious about what we do:

 “Why Should I Hire A Scanning ‘Expert?’” covers the logistics of a digital scanning project so that you have the knowledge to make a decision to either scan your material internally or work with a third party to handle the conversion.

 “Traditional Microfilm Conversion vs. Digital ReeL” is a comparison between what we call a “traditional conversion” and our microfilm solution, “Digital ReeL.”
 If you’re not sure of the options you have available when it comes to microfilm scanning, this is a great place to start to get an idea of which one might be best suited for your project.